 Seviour et al. (2016) found that stratosphere-resolving CMIP5 models, on average, reproduce the observed frequency of vortex splits (one form of SSWs) but with a wide range of model-specific biases.
 Models that produce a better mean state of the polar vortex also tend to produce a more realistic SSW frequency (Seviour et al., 2016).
-The mean sea level pressure anomalies occurring in CMIP5 model simulations when an SSW is underway however differs substantially from those in reanalyses (Seviour et al., 2016).
+The mean sea level pressure anomalies occurring in CMIP5 model simulations when an SSW is underway, however, differs substantially from those in reanalyses (Seviour et al., 2016).
 Unlike stratosphere-resolving models, models with limited stratospheric resolution, which make up more than half of the CMIP5 ensemble, underestimate the frequency of SSWs (Osprey et al., 2013; J. Kim et al., 2017).
-Taguchi (2017) found a general underestimation in CMIP5 models of the frequency of “major” SSWs (which are associated with a break-up of the polar vortex), an aspect of an underrepresentation in those models of dynamical variability in the stratosphere.
+Taguchi (2017) found a general underestimation in CMIP5 models of the frequency of ‘major’ SSWs (which are associated with a break-up of the polar vortex), an aspect of an underrepresentation in those models of dynamical variability in the stratosphere.
 Wu and Reichler (2020) found that finer vertical resolution in the stratosphere and a model top above the stratopause tend to be associated with a more realistic SSW frequency in CMIP5 and CMIP6 models.